laravel/docs/passport.md

     php artisan migrate

 Next, you should run the `passport:install` command.
 This command will create the encryption keys needed to generate secure access tokens.
-In addition, the command will create a "personal access" client which will be used to generate personal access tokens:
+In addition, the command will create "personal access" and "password grant" clients which will be used to generate access tokens:

     php artisan passport:install